Scorpion Behavior

 What to Do When Bit by a Scorpion?

-When you are bit by a scorpion, it is important to seek medical attention immediately.
+When you are bitten by a scorpion, it is important to seek medical attention immediately.
 If you are not allergic to the venom, the pain will eventually subside and there will be no long-term effects.
 However, if you are allergic, the venom can cause serious health problems and even death.

 If you are stung by a scorpion, try to remain calm and call for medical help right away.
 It is important to keep the area of the sting clean and dry to prevent infection.